dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 the third term is a constant offset associated with the model, and the fourth shows the variable types in this model are binary.

-Ocean's `dimod <http://dimod.readthedocs.io/en/latest/>`_ tool provides a reference solver that calculates the values of a BQM (its "energy") for all possible assignments of variables.
+Ocean's :std:doc:`dimod <dimod:index>` tool provides a reference solver that calculates the values of a BQM (its "energy") for all possible assignments of variables.
 Such a sampler can solve a small three-variable problem like the AND gate created above.